-The pharmaceutical market is a global ecosystem with several actors, including pharmaceutical manufacturers, CMOs, CPOs, virtual manufacturers, repackagers, parallel importers, wholesalers and distribution centers, 3PLs, hospitals and pharmacies.
+The pharmaceutical market is a global ecosystem with several actors, including pharmaceutical manufacturers, CMOs, CPOs, virtual manufacturers, repackagers, parallel importers, wholesalers and distribution centers, 3PL, hospitals and pharmacies.

 Products cross borders as they are imported or exported.
 They are shipped, and may be unpacked and repacked, labeled, serialized and aggregated.
 This all depends on territory regulations that vary from one region to another.
-For example, in the USUS, the regulation from the FDA will require aggregation compliance by 2023; while in Europe, the EU FMD only requires products to be serialized for now; and ANVISA in Brazil will require product serialization by 2022.
+For example, in the U.S., the FDA will require aggregation compliance by 2023, while in Europe, the EU FMD only requires sellable units to be serialized for now; and ANVISA in Brazil will require sellable unit serialization and aggregation by 2022.

 All these operations and stakeholders contribute to increased risks in the supply chain.
 Track&Trace solutions are key tools to improve the safety of the supply chain in an increasingly complex market.

-From tracking the origin of the active pharmaceutical ingredients (API), to the manufacturing, packaging and transportation of the distribution-ready medicines, the pharmaceutical supply chain needs to be secured to guarantee that the products comply with the regulations and are authentic and safe for the patient.
+From tracking the origin of the active pharmaceutical ingredients (API), to the manufacturing, packaging and transportation of the distribution-ready medicines, the pharmaceutical supply chain needs to be secured to guarantee that the products are authentic and safe for the patient.
 To protect consumers, regulators have responded to the counterfeit-drug problem by enforcing higher standards of transparency and traceability throughout the pharmaceutical supply chain.

-Traceability tracks all of the components through the temperature control (cold chain), movement, storage, distribution, recall and return processes.
+Traceability is the tracking all of the components through the movement, storage, distribution, recall, return and temperature control (cold chain) processes.

 One of the major threats to patient safety is counterfeiting.
 Counterfeited medicines put patients’ health at risk.
 In some cases, they can result in death.